Two students in the engineering department

 Our graduates

-We have an extensive network of graduates in professional practice around the world in companies such as Apple, Dyson, Airbus and Lego.
+We have an extensive global network of graduates working in professional practice.
+Our graduates work for companies including Apple, Dyson, Airbus, and Lego.

-• Mikhaela Roy: World Skills UK Industry 4 National Final Competition winner, also part of Team UK for Industry 4 at WorldSkills International 2024, Lyon, France [BEng Hons Mechatronics graduate, 2023]
+• Mikhaela Roy: World Skills UK Industry 4 National Final Competition winner.
+She was also part of Team UK for Industry 4 at WorldSkills International 2024 in Lyon, France.
+BEng Hons Mechatronics graduate, 2023

 "I wanted a buffet of Engineering Projects to try out - AtkinsRéalis gave me that buffet, but it was Middlesex University who set my appetite for it."